 A J Dix

 Arthur Joseph Dix (1860-1917) was born in High Wycombe and trained under A A Orr, with whom he later collaborated.
 He began to work on his own account at an early age for there is a window signed by him in All Saints, Wolverhampton, dated 1881, when he was only 21.
 He gave his address on the Wolverhampton window as Berners Street, London W, but in the census of the same year, when he called himself a decorative artist, he is listed under a residential address in Brentford, Middlesex.
-By 1890 he was an artist in stained glass with an address in Mortimer Street, W (KD/L) though two years later he had returned to Berners Street, where he remained until 1906.
-In that year he moved to 101 Gower Street, where the business remained using his name long after his death – the latest reference is in 1942 – according to DSGW 1939, it was then in the hands of H G Wright who is not more fully identified.
+By 1890 he was an artist in stained glass with an address in Mortimer Street, W (KD/L) though two years later he had returned to Berners Street, where he remained for some time.
+In 1901 he was living with his widowed father in Hammersmith.
+During this period and later he produced glass designed by others, including a window at Bryanston, Dorset by R Anning Bell (1899).
+In 1906 he moved to 101 Gower Street, where the business remained long after his death without changing the name – the latest reference is in 1942.
+According to DSGW 1939, it was then in the hands of H G Wright who is not more fully identified.
 Although not in an Anglican church, it is worth recording that what may well be the last window by Dix himself is in Sussex, at the Free Church of Christ Church at Crowborough, for which payment was made to his executrix, his wife, in 1918.
-In 1901 Dix had been living with his widowed father in Hammersmith.
 After his death A L Wilkinson and his father, Horace also worked at 101 Gower Street.

 [My thanks to Dave Webster who has established the date of Dix’s death and Dale Carr who alerted me to the Wolverhampton window]

 Glass: Loxwood; Pyecombe; Seaford; Sedlescombe